NYULibraries/primo-explore-devenv/README.md

 On your local machine, the developer server will be accessible at `http://localhost:8004/primo-explore/search?vid={VIEW}`

-Within the [docker network](https://docs.docker.com/network/), this will be accordingly be accessible at domian `http://web:8004`
+Within the [docker network](https://docs.docker.com/network/), this will be accordingly be accessible at domain `http://web:8004`

 ## JS, (S)CSS, & HTML